Attractions

 • Lory Loft

-That said, there are no bins in the aviaries so please keep your rubbish with you and dispose of it once you’ve exited the premises.
+That said, there are no bins in the aviaries, so please keep your rubbish with you and dispose of it once you’ve exited the premises.

 3. Including an elevated canopy – no, it’s not Macritchie

 One of the park’s main highlights, which you’ll find closest to the entrance, is the Heart of Africa, a 1.55-hectare aviary with over 800 African birds spanning across 70 species.
-It is the largest walk-through aviary dedicated to the colourful birds of the continent.
+It’s the largest walk-through aviary dedicated to the colourful birds of the continent.
 The bird you’re most likely to spot here is 1 of the 8 species of Turacos.

 Bee-eaters’ cliff.